 There’s a silent but deadly machinery and equipment killer out there.
-And the more that appear, the worse the problem gets.
-They can only be seen under a microscope as they are invisible to the naked eye.
+The more that appear, the worse the problem gets.
+They can only be seen under a microscope as they are invisible to the naked eye and they can only be treated by regular fuel analysis.
 What are they?

 It’s a scary thought that our machinery, equipment and vehicles can be destroyed by something so trivial.
 With the FAME content in fuels on a constant rise in addition to the ever-reducing presence of sulphur levels, the likelihood of fuel contamination is now higher than ever.

 But don’t worry, regular fuel checks can combat the culprits and instead save you having to fork out unnecessary money and time.

 Fuel testing is a process used to distinguish the quality and condition of the fuel in storage as part of a fuel polishing service.
 A sample is taken from the storage tank and sent to a lab for analysis to produce a report that indicates the level of contamination.

 Negligible – this means there is a low level of microbes detected.
 This isn’t something to worry about but it’s even more important to keep an eye on its condition to ensure it doesn’t get worse.

 Moderate – there is a fair level of microbes which is damaging to equipment and machinery, therefore some form of treatment is necessary, such as fuel polishing.

 Heavy – there’s a large volume of microbes found which poses a great threat.
 This level is most likely to be unsalvageable, so a fuel uplift may be required.

 What to do if your fuel is contaminated